 From October 2017, all existing Dog Control Orders in Eden are now Public Spaces Protection Orders (PSPOs).

 We reviewed the PSPOs in October 2020.
 The review saw no changes to any of the orders, so the renewal of the PSPOs was without amendments.

 If you commit an offence under any of the provisions of these Orders we may be issue you with a £75 Fixed Penalty Notice or you may be liable, upon conviction in the Magistrates' Court, for a fine of up to £1,000.

 Who will enforce them?

-Our Community Wardens, Police Officers and Police Community Support Officers are all authorised to issue Fixed Penalty Notices.
+Our Environmental Enforcement Officers, Police Officers and Police Community Support Officers are all authorised to issue Fixed Penalty Notices.